La Ronde (play): Publication and reception

 La Ronde was first printed in 1900 for private circulation amongst friends.
 In 1903, the first German-language edition was published in Vienna, selling some 40,000 copies, but was banned by the censors a year later.
 A German editor was found in 1908 to publish the play from Germany.
 In 1912 it was translated into French, and in 1920 into English and published as Hands Around.
 In 1917 an English translation written by Marya Mannes was published by Boni & Liveright, inc. A Dutch translation, by Jo van Ammers-Küller, was published in 1923 as Rondedans: tien dialogen.

 Schnitzler's play was not publicly performed until 23 December 1920 in Berlin and 1 February 1921 in Vienna.
 (An unauthorized production was staged earlier in Budapest in 1912.)
 The play elicited violent critical and popular reactions.
-Schnitzler suffered moralistic and personal attacks that became virulently anti-Semitic; he was attacked as a Jewish pornographer and the outcry came to be known as the "Reigen scandal."
+Schnitzler suffered moralistic and personal attacks that became virulently antisemitic; he was attacked as a Jewish pornographer and the outcry came to be known as the "Reigen scandal."
 Despite a 1921 Berlin court verdict that dismissed the charges of immorality, Schnitzler withdrew La Ronde himself from public production in German-speaking countries.